tud-amr/website/README.md

 # AMR Website Readme

 > [!WARNING]
-> We still need to fix an issue with the custom domain, so for now the webiste is accessible from here https://tud-amr.github.io/website/.
-NEVERTHELES, use the new webiste template already.
+> We still need to fix an issue with the custom domain, so for now the website is accessible from here https://tud-amr.github.io/website/.
+NEVERTHELESS, use the new website template already.
 The domain https://www.autonomousrobots.nl/ will still show the old website until this is fixed.

 A new website for our Autonomous Multi-Robot Lab (AMR) at TU Delft.
 The webiste is built using Jekyll, [Boostrap 5 css](https://getbootstrap.com/docs/5.3/getting-started/introduction/) and hosted on GitHub Pages.
 It builds automatically when a commit is pushed to the `main` branch. **It takes some minutes** to build and for the changes to be reflected on the website.
 Check the build progress in actions (github repo).